MathiasNourry/Hadoop-from-scratch/README.md

 </p>

 ## Notation

 The developed system does not allow to manage cluster computer failures.
 A colour code is therefore used in the DAGandCo interface to inform the user of the various cluster events:
 - Green node = the computer has performed its task correctly
 - Blue node = occurs during a SHUFFLE if a computer didn't receive files to REDUCE
 - Orange node = this colour may appear if, during SHUFFLE, at least one SSH command to transfer a file between two computers in the cluster has failed.
 It thus reflects a loss of information
 - Red node = reports a fatal error on the computer, the task could not be performed

+## Limitation and areas for improvment

+- A 10-seconds timeout is considered during the first ssh connection with each computer of the cluster.
+Actually, if this time is passed for at least one computer of the cluster, the entire process is stopped : this exception is considered as a fatal error.
+Looking ahead, after detecting this exception, it would be better to only ignore the computer concerned by the exception for the rest of the process.

+- According to the colour code used throught the DAGandCo UI, we can see the data resilience is not assumed by the process.
+Indeed actually if a computer collapsed during the process, the final result's merit.
+Looking ahead, it would be better to consider a replication factor.